jacecotton/tcds-site/pages/getting-started.md

 However, this method is extremely limited.
 This only gives you access to *compiled* code, and requires that you manually copy and paste HTML, which is not very maintainable.

 The recommended way to use the Design System is to download the uncompiled assets, and use them as a part of the build process of your project.
 This gives you access to variables, functions, mixins, and templates.
-You can do this via a [package manager](#npm) or downloading and manually including the files from the [downloads](#download-archive).
+See [&sect; Project setup](#project-setup).

 ## Linking from CDN